ikr/SwissJeese2014/slides/index.md

 1. You must never block
 2. You must never _ever_ block
-3. Recovering from an exception is practically impossible (JavaScript-specific)
+3. Recovering from an exception is tricky (JavaScript-specific)

 ^ More on that later